Troll farm

 A troll farm or troll factory is an institutionalised group of internet trolls that seeks to interfere in political opinions and decision-making.
+A troll farm may use sockpuppetry, bots or coordinated fake accounts to create the appearance of independent public opinion.

 A 2017 report from Freedom House showed that 30 governments worldwide (out of 65 covered by the study) paid keyboard armies to spread propaganda and attack critics.
 According to the report, these governments use paid writers and bots to harass journalists and erode trust in the media.
 Attempts were made to influence elections in 18 of the countries covered by the study.

 Governments

 Iran

 In 2018, a group of Reddit moderators uncovered a network of Iranian-affiliated websites and user accounts spreading pro‑Iran and anti‑Western narratives.
 Also in 2018, Twitter released over 10 million tweets from 4,570 accounts linked to Russian and Iranian state-backed troll operations to help researchers study how these actors used the platform to influence public opinion, including during the U.S. presidential election and the Brexit referendum.
 In  2024, a report by the Microsoft Threat Analysis Center showed that the Iranian government had launched cyberattacks promoting AI‑supported fake news sites aimed at polarizing swing‑state voters.